UPDATED MAR 24, 2020

 This green space in Central London may as well be spelt ‘hide park’ because once you make your way to this 350-acre blissful sanctuary, you’ll have officially escaped the city madness.
-Stop by the Serpentine Lake if you’re feeling adventurous and grab a boat for next to nothing.
+Stop by the Serpentine Lake if you’re feeling adventurous and rent a boat for next to nothing.
 Or, hit up the famed British Summer Time music festival during the hotter months and make a day of it.

 The darling gardens and gothic buildings at Fulham Palace are so striking that any budding explorer would be forgiven for thinking they were in the throes of a Game of Thrones episode or Jane Austen novel.
 Stroll among ancient tree varieties (like the evergreen oak), take in the views of the river, and be on the lookout for the Market Barrow.
 The charming stall sells organic fruits and vegetables grown right on the grounds in the Walled Garden.

 Outdoor enthusiasts, this Stoke Newington space is for you.
 With regular nature walks and evening guided tours (expect to spot some bats and owls), this serene spot has no shortage of activities for young people and families alike.
-Fitt Tip: from May to September the Butterfly dome is open and is not to be missed.

 Hampstead Heath is in and of itself a beautifully impressive park, but one of its best kept secrets is its lush gardens.
 Once built for Edwardian hedonism and glamour, it’s now all yours to explore when you’re feeling daring enough to face the spectacular walkway.
+Garden not your thing?
+Explore the zoo, athletic tracks, or one of the three swimming ponds in this 790-acre green space.

 Conscious of where you get your food from?
 Look no further than King Henry’s Walk Garden in Islington, where flower beds and organic fruits and veggies reside.
 Free to the public on weekends from May to September, you can participate in a wide range of activities including medicinal herb talks and wine tasting.
 (You had us at wine.)